 Where to Find Bass After Rain

-They’ll stop moving once they find enough food, as their main concern in life is feeding themselves.
-So, they don’t have any reason to move unnecessarily far away from the shores, docks, natural covers, weeds that they inhabited in the past.
+They’ll stop moving once they find enough food, as their main concern is feeding themselves.
+So, they don’t have any reason to move unnecessarily far away from the shores, docks, natural covers, and weeds they inhabited in the past.

 Bass become much more aggressive and active when it rains, wanting more food, and usually, that’s why they leave the hideouts.
 So fishing in the open water might be more productive than in covers.

-Areas with high oxygen levels like runoff areas will also be a great spot to fish after it's rained.
+Areas with high oxygen levels, like runoff areas, will also be great spots to fish after it's rained.

-Sometimes bass tend to go deeper into the water to adjust the water temperature to their preferred conditions.
+Sometimes bass tends to go deeper into the water to adjust the water temperature to their preferred conditions.

-When you’re fishing in the rain storm, the current of the water will be faster.
+When you’re fishing in a rain storm, the current of the water will be faster.
 It’s better to position your boat downstream and cast the lure upstream.